-Note: Millán de Benito is currently appearing as Billy in the Spanish production of Billy Elliot the Musical (BETM) at the Nuevo Teatro Alcalá in Madrid.
+Note: Millán de Benito’s final show as Billy in the Spanish production of Billy Elliot the Musical (BETM) at the Nuevo Teatro Alcalá in Madrid was on March 7, 2020.

 Debut: April 5, 2019 (Madrid, Spain)